babylonhealth/ios-playbook/Cookbook/Technical-Documents/TheDebugWindow.md

 The debug window can be activated in the following ways:

 * Swipe in from the right screen edge; or
-* Shake on any screen when there is no first responder (e.g. focused text field); or
 * Press Command + D if you are running the app in the Simulator.

 <img src="./Assets/thedebugwindow.png" width="200" />